 The most common use for a reverse mortgage is to pay off the balance of a traditional mortgage and get rid of your monthly mortgage payment.
 A reverse mortgage can be used to pay off your traditional mortgage so you no longer need to make monthly mortgage payments and only need to pay your taxes, insurance, and HOA fees on an ongoing basis.

-If your home is fully paid off, or is a low enough balance, you can obtain a reverse mortgage and choose to receive the reverse mortgage proceeds in a number of different ways.
+If your home is fully paid off or is a low enough balance, you can obtain a reverse mortgage and choose to receive the proceeds in a number of different ways.

 HUD lists five payment plans to choose from: